 Many people have described Shodan as a search engine for hackers, and have even called it “the world’s most dangerous search engine”.
 It was developed by John Matherly in 2009, and unlike other search engines, it looks for specific information that can be invaluable to hackers.
-John Matherly is an Inernet Cartographer, hence the shodan.
+John Matherly is an Internet Cartographer, hence the shodan.

 Shodan is a type of search engine that allows users to search for Internet-connected devices and explicit website information such as the type of software running on a particular system and local anonymous FTP servers.
-Shodan can be used much in the same way as Google, but indexes information based on banner content, which is meta-data that servers send back to hosting clients.
+Shodan can be used much in the same way as Google but indexes information based on banner content, which is meta-data that servers send back to hosting clients.
 For the best results, Shodan searches should be executed using a series of filters in a string format.

-So in conclusion we can say that, Shodan is a search engine for finding specific devices, and device types, that exist online.
+So, in conclusion, we can say that Shodan is a search engine for finding specific devices, and device types, that exist online.
 It is like an internet map that lets us see which device is connected to which or ports are open on a specific device or what operating system a certain system is using, etc. Rather than to locate specific content on a particular search term, SHODAN is designed to help the user find specific nodes (desktops, servers, routers, switches, etc.) with specific content in their banners.